AbirChakraborty1703/Employee-Salary-Prediction/README.md

-# 💼 Employee Salary Predictor - Complete Beginner's Guide
+# 💼 Employee Salary Prediction App  - Complete Beginner's Guide [ https://employe-salary-prediction-app-abirchakraborty1703.streamlit.app/ ]

 ## 🤔 What is this project?